 Traditionally, except in the most heavily-populated urban areas (think Manhattan, San Francisco, Miami), regular restauranteurs have put little to no emphasis on food delivery.
 In most places, offering a delivery option was at best a financially break-even proposition so few restaurants focused on it.
 In Greenwich, except for the pizza places and Tengda Bistro, there are few restaurants that historically have offered home delivery.
 But e-commerce has begun to change that.

 As mobile apps and one-click delivery options have skyrocketed in popularity, the revenue potential has become ever clearer.
 And with that, a growing number of restaurants are now seeing a new possibility.
 Why pay for an expensive street-facing retail space in a top location if most of your revenue is going to come from home delivery?
 Couldn’t you operate your kitchen from a less expensive warehouse district?
 In other words, if the demand is great enough, why not go all-delivery?
 The economies are undeniable—especially since it involves dispensing with the payrolls of greeters, servers, and a good deal of associated support staff.

 The phenomenon has yet to displace restaurants in a major way—and it certainly will never replace the value of the dining out experience.
 But just as e-commerce has turned the taxicab business upside down, it might not be surprising if the e-commercial revolution winds up allowing a significant number of restauranteurs to focus their efforts toward out-serving their loyal followers.
 The Journal even reports the advent of startup companies opening shared kitchen in industrial buildings devoted to “liberating” restaurants from their storefronts.

-How much this trend impacts Greenwich and other luxury towns remains to be seen; but for those of us who have put meal preparation on the back burner, we are looking forward to seeing an expanse in home food delivery world.
+How much this trend impacts Greenwich and other luxury towns remain to be seen; but for those of us who have put meal preparation on the back burner, we are looking forward to seeing an expanse in-home food delivery world.